-It's June 2016, and we are sitting in a bar in Cambridge, Massachusetts.
+It was June 2016, and we were sitting in a bar in Cambridge, Massachusetts.

 Rachel: "Summer is coming.
 I loved it when I looked good in a bikini, but now I dread showing my arms and legs, all my frailties and wrinkles and crinkles."